seedstack/website/content/docs/seed/reference/validation/dynamic-validation.md

-SEED provides a proxy which handles input parameters and return value verification throwing a `com.inetpsa.seed.validation.internal.ValidationException` upon any constraint violation.
+SEED provides a proxy which handles input parameters and return value verification throwing a `org.seedstack.seed.validation.internal.ValidationException` upon any constraint violation.